Raffy19/retail/README.md

-🛍️ Retail Dashboard – Tableau Project
+Retail Analytics Dashboard (Tableau Project)Overview
-📌 Overview

 This project showcases a Retail Dashboard built in Tableau using transactional data.
 The dashboard provides key business insights on customer demographics, product category performance, and sales trends to support better decision-making.

-🎯 Objectives
+Objectives

 Analyze customer demographics (gender and age distribution).